apache/spark/docs/apache-airflow/concepts/priority-weight.rst

   downstream descendants.
 As a result, upstream tasks will have higher weight and will be scheduled more aggressively when using positive weight values.
-This is useful when you have multiple dag run instances and desire to have all upstream tasks to complete for all runs before each dag can continue processing downstream tasks.
+This is useful when you have multiple DAG run instances and desire to have all upstream tasks to complete for all runs before each DAG can continue processing downstream tasks.

 - upstream